For the first time I have to get a special power of attorney at Philippine Consulate General in Calgary.

 You have other alternatives if you have time and want to save some loonies for a cup of coffee:

-- Go to the Rocky Mountain Plaza across the City Hall Station in downtown Calgary.
+- THE SHOP IS NOW CLOSED.
+Go to the Rocky Mountain Plaza across the City Hall Station in downtown Calgary.
 In this same building, I applied for a US non-immigrant visa at the US Embassy many years ago.
 By the entrance of the building, you can go to a shop and photo copy the documents for as low as $0.25 (black and white) per page.

 What alternative did I chose?
 I had lunch at Tim Hortons and paid in cash so I can have a change for the photocopy in the Rocky Mountain Plaza.